 The Bed Sliding Strap (Padded) is used to slide someone up a bed.
-We recommend using this item in conjunction with a Bed Slide Sheet which is sold separately.
+We recommend using this item in conjunction with a Bed Slide Sheet.

 When a Patient slides down the bed it can be very difficult to slide them back up again.
 This is even more difficult if there is only one Carer.
 By using the Bed Sliding Strap, this task can be made a lot safer and easier.

 This product can be very helpful for Carers who work on their own either at home or in a hostel, or even in a nursing home when there is a shortage of staff.
 The Bed Sliding Strap is long enough to use from Single size beds up to Queen size beds.

 Use the large loop at the end of the webbing, to lasso around the leg or frame on one side of the bed at the head end of the bed.
 The Strap can remain lassoed here for future use.
 Place a folded Bed Slide Sheet under the Patient’s pillow and shoulders then slide it down under their back as far as possible.
 By pulling the Bed Slide Sheet down one side at a time, it should be possible to get the Bed Slide Sheet completely under their back.